Scrum 101: Practical Guide Hero

 • Commitments: Product Goal, Sprint Goal, Definition of Done

-This bonus module provides essential foundational knowledge that supports and enhances everything you’ve learned in Scrum 101: Practical Guide for High-Performing Teams.
-Use it as a reference or onboarding resource for team members and stakeholders new to Agile thinking.
+Essential foundational knowledge that supports and enhances everything you’ve learned.
+Use it as a reference or onboarding resource for team members and stakeholders.

 What Is Agile?